 DEBORAH WEYMONT

-I have made art all my life and am mainly self-taught having dropped out of art school in the 1970's.
-I started ceramics in adult education classes and for the past 7 years have been developing my interest in tiles and tile making as well as handbuilding pots and sculptural pieces.
+-I have made art all my life and am mainly self-taught having dropped out of art school in the 1970's.
+I started ceramics in adult education classes and for the past 10 years have been developing my interest in tiles and tile making as well as handbuilding pots and sculptural pieces.

-In relation to tile making I have a particular interest in 'Delftware' techniques as developed during the 16th Century-using tin glaze and cobalt oxide.
+In relation to tile making I have a particular interest in traditional techniques such as 'Delftware', as developed during the 16th Century -using tin glaze and cobalt oxide.
+Also, medieval ‘encaustic’ or inlaid tiles made throughout Europe.

 Recent handbuilding projects have included combining different clays and different ceramic traditions to make large pots and plates.
 The invitation is to 'look again' and to see something that is both familiar and new.
 The work is experimental and playful-integrating traditional materials and craft techniques with a modern attitude and aesthetic.

-In relation to tile making I have a particular interest in 'Delftware' techniques as developed during the 16th Century-using tin glaze and cobalt oxide.
+In relation to tile making I have a particular interest in traditional techniques such as 'Delftware', as developed during the 16th Century -using tin glaze and cobalt oxide.
+Also, medieval ‘encaustic’ or inlaid tiles made throughout Europe.

 Recent handbuilding projects have included combining different clays and different ceramic traditions to make large pots and plates.
 The invitation is to 'look again' and to see something that is both familiar and new.
 The work is experimental and playful-integrating traditional materials and craft techniques with a modern attitude and aesthetic.